GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

-**Nimble Flight**: While flying, the shishpara adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.
+**Nimble Flight**: While flying, the wolkhenar adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.
 It does not gain this benefit while prone.

-**Peck**: As an additional option upon a critical success while brawling, the shishpara may try to strike the foe with its beak to inflict a piercing attack.

-**Tear**: As an additional option upon a crtical success while brawling with a creature at least two sizes smaller than itself, the shishpara may inflict a biting attack and a cutting attack.

-**Keen Eyes**: The shishpara gets a +2 to all [Prcp] checks and saves involving sight.

-**Keen Nose**: The shishpara gets a +2 to all [Prcp] checks and saves involving scent.
+**Travel by Lightning**: As an action, *it can summon forth a lightning bolt from an overhead cloud to strike it.
+This will occur during the following movement step.
+As its action during the following action phase, a new lightning bolt will strike a point within 50 yards, and the wolkhenar will appear there.
+It may strike a creature this way, inflicting an electrical attack against it and initiating a brawl if able*.
+It incurs a point of spell sickness when it does so.
+It cannot do so if its current spell sickness + current wounds is equal to or greater than its [Fort] score.

+**Breath Weapon**: The wolkenar may loose a blast of charged elemental energy exhaled as an action.
+This is treated as the ray of a wand attack.
+If the attack roll result is even, it is cold.
+If odd, it is electrical. *If it is a critcal hit, it also inflicts the effect of a radiant critical hit*.
+It must complete a rest before doing so again.

+**Cloud Living**: A wolkhenar is *always affected as though by a Synnefopothy spell*.
+If this magic would be dispelled, it takes 1d6+4 rounds for it to actually affect the wolkhenar's ability to interact with clouds specifically.

-**Dive**: If the shishpara flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the primary movement phase of the current round.
+**Dive**: If the wolkhenar flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the primary movement phase of the current round.
 This bonus is equal to one-tenth of the total yards moved since the beginning of the previous round.